Mark S. Peterson, Ph.D.

 - Editor-in-Chief and Chair of the Advisory & Editorial Boards for Gulf and Caribbean Research (1996-2001; 2003-2013; 2015-present; formerly Gulf Research Reports).
 This position involved the overall operation of the journal including appointing Associate Editors and establishment of the advisory board, editing all manuscripts and making final decisions, maintaining communications with authors, reviewers, and Associate Editors, and maintaining the budget.
 Recently, the journal has been converted to a fully-online format starting in 2015.

-- Department of Coastal Sciences Summer Field Program (SFP) Advisory Committee, member (2000-02) and Chair (2002-05).
+- Division of Coastal Sciences Summer Field Program (SFP) Advisory Committee, member (2000-02) and Chair (2002-05).
 The SFP serves 65 Colleges and Universities across the middle portion of the U.S.

 - St. Johns Cumulative Impact Assessment Review Panel committee member, The National Academy of Sciences, National Research Council, Water Science and Technology Board, October 2008-October 2011.